History History

 Pope Celestine sends a Christian bishop to Ireland

-About thirty years before Saint Patrick, Rome sent a Christian emissary to Ireland.
-In a desire to Christianize so-called barbarian Europe, Pope Celestine sent Paladius.
-It is difficult to say, with great precision, the date of the creation of the first Christian place of worship in Ireland, even less to locate the first monastery.
-In Ireland, the accepted date of the creation of the first monasteries, the first Christian communities, is in the5th century.
-The Christian religious life organized in a network of monasteries will reach its peak after the conversion of Patrick
+Around thirty years before Saint Patrick, Rome sent a Christian emissary to Ireland.
+Pope Celestine sent Paladius to Christianize so-called barbarian Europe.
+It's difficult to pinpoint the date of the first Christian place of worship in Ireland, let alone the location of the first monastery.
+In Ireland, the accepted date for the creation of the first monasteries, the first Christian communities, is in the5th century.
+Christian religious life, organized in a network of monasteries, reached its apogee after Patrick's conversion.

 432